How to Crochet a Non-Stretchy Crochet Strap

 First row worked with fishing line to create a non-stretchy crochet strap.
 Image references to pull the fishing line tight.

-Once you’ve worked your way across the row, you will want to gently pull on the fishing line to make sure that it is laying flat.
+Once you’ve worked your way across the row, you will want to gently pull on the fishing line or other fiber to make sure that it is laying flat.
 This is what makes our crochet strap non-stretchy, so we don’t want any of the line sticking out wonky.

 This image shows what happens when the fishing line is pulled too tight (it curls up on itself) and how it should look laid flat.